-2017 2016 Expense recognized for net tax-related interest and penalties \$ 112 \$ 92

-We had accrued interest and penalties at June 30 as follows:

-2017 2016 Accrued interest and penalties included in the gross tax contingency reserve \$ 683 \$ 571
+2018 2017 (Benefit) expense recognized for net tax-related interest and penalties \$ (78) \$ 11 12 We had accrued interest and penalties at June 30 as follows: 2018 2017 Accrued interest and penalties included in the gross tax contingency reserve \$ 605 \$ 68 33

-We file income tax returns in the U.S. and various state and local jurisdictions.
-With limited exceptions, we are no longer subject to examination of U.S. federal or state and local income taxes for years prior to 2014.
+We file federal and various state and local income tax returns in the United States.
+With limited exceptions, we are no longer subject to examination of U.S. federal or state and local income taxes for years prior to 2015.

 The American Jobs Creation Act provided a tax deduction calculated as a percentage of qualified income from manufacturing in the United States.
-The deduction percentage for 2017 was 9%.
+The deduction percentage for 2018 was 9%.
 In accordance with FASB guidance, this deduction is treated as a special deduction, as opposed to a tax rate reduction and is properly reflected in the effective tax rate table.
+This deduction was repealed by the Tax Act.
+Therefore, 2018 is the final year that we will be able to claim this deduction.